Kashtayit State Marine Conservation Area

 Sunburst anemones in a tidepool at Kashtayit SMCA. photo © L. Boss, CC BY 2.0

-The beach at Gaviota State Park, which directly borders Kashtayit SMCA, is regularly sunny, warm, and an inviting spot for swimming, picnicking, surf fishing, and camping.
-Parking, restrooms, a visitor center, and camping can all be found next to Kashtayit SMCA.
-Gaviota State Park is also the main access point for the SMCA.
+More often than not, the beach that directly borders Kashtayit SMCA is a sunny, warm, and inviting spot for swimming, picnicking, and surf fishing.
+Parking, restrooms, a visitor center, and camping can all be found at Gaviota State Park, the main access point to Kashtayit SMCA, located right next to the MPA.

 The public pier on the west end of the beach at Gaviota, which has a boat hoist, may close periodically due to storm damage.
-For those looking to enjoy the MPA from the water, inflatable and very small craft launches are possible from the beach adjacent to Gaviota Pier.
-Kayaking conditions are often excellent, although kayakers should be aware of the often strong “sundowner” winds, which funnel through Gaviota Canyon in the evening, blowing offshore and sometimes making returning to shore difficult.
+For those looking to enjoy the MPA from the water, inflatable and very small craft may be launched from the beach adjacent to Gaviota Pier.
+Kayaking conditions are often excellent, although kayakers should be aware of the strong “sundowner” winds funneled through Gaviota Canyon in the evening, blowing offshore and sometimes making it difficult to return to the beach.

-Recreational take of finfish is permitted within the MPA and the shallow, clear water makes for great conditions to spearfish for California halibut, which hide in the large surfgrass beds and sandy seafloor areas.
+Recreational fishing for finfish is permitted within the MPA and the shallow, clear water makes for great conditions to go spearfishing for California halibut, which hide in the extensive surfgrass beds and sandy seafloor areas.
 The clear water is also great for snorkelers looking to explore life beneath the surface.
-Divers are welcome to harvest almost any of the invertebrates they find here like California spiny lobster; however, rock scallops and mussels are not permitted for take within Kashtayit SMCA.
+Divers are welcome to harvest many of the invertebrates they find here, like California spiny lobster; however, rock scallops and mussels may not be harvested within Kashtayit SMCA.

 Coordinates